CharlesSS07/CycleGAN-Tensorflow-2/README.md

  * `import train` instead of `python3 train.py`, and the function train.train_CycleGAN() for training in Jupyter Notebooks
  * Jupyter Notebook tqdm gui integration
  * logGPU_RAM.py for logging gpu usage to tensorboard with training metrics
+ * creates folder for new runs, use --new-run, or config.args.new_run

 ***News***